Net-Base Services & Portals

 • A customer or partner portal should be based on the existing Delphi or C# logic.

-• Approvals, licensing, documents or self-service processes must be orchestrated cleanly across multiple systems.
+• Approvals, licensing, documents, and self-service processes must run cleanly across multiple systems.

-• You are not looking for a one-off frontend engagement, but for a comprehensive technical solution with a robust backend.
+• You are not looking for a one-off frontend assignment, but for a comprehensive technical solution with a robust backend.

 What the tailored solution aims to achieve

-• Architectural path for portals, APIs and backend logic instead of isolated, standalone solutions.
+• An architectural path for portals, APIs and backend logic instead of isolated standalone solutions.

-• Clear separation between portal frontend, service layer and legacy system.
+• Clear separation between portal interface, service layer and core system.

-• Technical foundation capable of accommodating additional modules, user groups and integrations at a later stage.
+• Technical foundation that can accommodate additional modules, user groups and integrations later.

 Appropriate service and technical paths